-To me, the ideogram process becomes an intuitive visual shorthand learnt and then created differently by each individual Remote Viewer.
+To me, the ideogram process becomes an intuitive visual shorthand learnt and then created differently by each individual remote viewer.
 As discussed above - There are two schools of thought on Ideogram use;

-- 1. Classical CRV The ideograms are different every time you do it no universal gestalt- school of thought - 2.
+- 1. Classical (CRV) The ideograms are different every time you do it no universal gestalt- school of thought - 2.
 My updated viewpoint The ideograms can have 'universal common gestalt forms', which can be practiced as they are universal in nature.

 As per the previous Ideogram pages - I belong to the second.
-When learning my ideograms I keyed myself with the major gestalts over and over until on reflex I drew a corresponding spontaneous mark with each keyed word.
+When learning my ideograms I keyed myself with the major gestalts over and over until on reflex I drew a corresponding mark with each keyed word.
 This created an ideogram language within me that for the most, mirrors 'universal common gestalt shapes'.
-This allows me to decode most targets - sometimes visually, BUT always confirmed by the feeling motion and the B: component.
-If a target has an element not in my 'local' ideogram vocabulary then the process is intelligent enough to create a new ideogram - or it indicates to me something in the I/A:/B: process.
+This allows me to decode most targets -sometimes visually, BUT always confirmed by the B: probing.
+If a target has an element not in my 'local' ideogram vocabulary then the process is intelligent enough to create a new ideogram - or it indicates to me something in the A:/B: probing

-Learning stage 1 ideograms for CRV is very much like learning a whole new language of communication.
+Learning stage 1 ideograms for flow is very much like learning a whole new language of communication.